djpbarry/giani-docs/docs/measure/specifying_channels.rst

 .. figure:: ../images/GIANI_Measurement_Preview.PNG
    :alt: GIANI Measurement Preview

 At this point, you have specified enough parameters to run a complete analysis on all images in your input directory.
-Alternatively, clicking _Localise Spots_ makes available additional options to `localise spots <localising_spots.rst>`_.
+Alternatively, clicking ``Localise Spots`` makes available additional options to `localise spots <localising_spots>`_.